Survey Results - Trainee feedback on Latham & Watkins

 Chair and managing partner: Richard Trobman

-Who we are: Latham & Watkins has more than 2,600 lawyers in offices across Europe, the US, the Middle East and Asia.
-Its non-hierarchical, consensus-based management style and ‘one firm’ culture makes Latham a unique place to work.
+Who we are: Latham & Watkins has more than 2,700 lawyers globally.
+Its non-hierarchical, collegiate management style and ‘one firm’ culture make Latham a unique place to work.
 Over 70% of the firm’s transactions involve five or more Latham offices and the collaborative atmosphere is strengthened by the firm’s diversity.

-What we’re looking for: The firm is looking for outstanding people who have the potential to become exceptional lawyers.
+What we’re looking for: We are looking for outstanding people who have the potential to become exceptional lawyers.
 Initiative, enthusiasm, ambition, intellectual rigour and teamwork are some of the traits particularly valued at Latham.
-Trainees who demonstrate their motivation and ability to excel will thrive in a first-class training environment and be rewarded with a brilliant career.
-In terms of academics, we look for candidates who have achieved a minimum of AAB at A-Level (or equivalent) and a 2(1) at undergraduate degree.
+Trainees who demonstrate their motivation and ability to excel will thrive in a first-class training environment.
+We look for candidates who have a minimum of AAB at A-Level (or equivalent) and a 2(1) at undergraduate degree.

-What you’ll do: Latham offers a training contract with real responsibility combined with supervision from market-leading lawyers.
+What you’ll do: We offer a training contract with real responsibility combined with comprehensive training and mentoring in an open and collaborative environment.
 Trainees spend six months in four different seats and have the opportunity to apply for a client or international secondment in their third or fourth seat.
-In addition to training organised by our learning and development team throughout the training contract, trainees also benefit from a core three-week ‘trainee foundation’ designed to bridge the gap between law school and practice.
+In addition to training organised by our learning and development team, trainees also benefit from a core three-week ‘trainee foundation’ designed to bridge the gap between law school and practice.

 Perks: Life assurance, private health and dental insurance, pension scheme, season ticket loan for transport, cycle to work scheme, subsidised restaurant on site, discounted gym membership.

 Sponsorship: GDL and LPC fees and a maintenance grant of £8,000 per year.
 For future trainees who have already completed the GDL and/or LPC, the firm will reimburse those fees in full.
-In addition, future trainees who achieve a distinction in their LPC will receive a £500 bonus.
+Future trainees who achieve a distinction in their LPC will receive a £500 bonus.